B-M-dev/Bilingual_Manga-home-/README.md

 You cannot cancel a download while it is still in progress but you can delete it once it's downloaded or by restarting the app.

-You can update the manga collection by manually replacing the json files in json folder with the latest ones uploaded to db_files folder
+You can update the manga collection by manually replacing the json files in json folder with the latest ones in db_files(DATE).zip

-You can use the website offline and read your downloaded manga by using this url http://0.0.0.0:3000.
+**You can use the website offline and read your downloaded manga by using this url http://0.0.0.0:3000.**

 You can use the one with external ip on devices connected to same LAN network as the pc you are running this from.